 Through the Joint Singles Scheme, you can apply for a flat with up to three other Singaporean singles.

 As for the Orphans Scheme, it allows those with at least one deceased SC or PR parent to apply for a flat with their single siblings.
-Unlike the other two schemes, this scheme doesn’t limit the flat type you can apply.
+Unlike the other two schemes, this scheme doesn’t limit the flat type you can apply via the BTO, SBF or open booking scheme (i.e. you can buy up to a 5-room flat).

 Whether you’re applying under the Joint Singles Scheme or the Orphans Scheme, you’re eligible for the following grant:

 - Enhanced CPF Housing Grant (EHG): up to S$80,000.
-You and your co-applicants’ average gross monthly household income must be within S$9,000 during the 12 months prior to the flat application date.
+You and your co-applicants’ average gross monthly household income must be within S$9,000 for at least 12 months^ (see below), up to two months before the HFE letter application.
 Likewise, the grant amount will be based on your income.

 HDB grants for singles buying HDB resale flats